syedalinaqihasni/coderabbit-docs/docs/faq.md

 To manage users, log in to CodeRabbit and navigate to subscriptions.
 You can add or remove users as needed.

+#### How can I skip the trial and move to Pro

+To move to Pro, login to CodeRabbit and navigate to the Subscription page.
+Click on **End Trial and Start Pro Plan** to end the trial and move to the Pro plan.

 ### Usage and Configuration

 #### Can CodeRabbit review my existing PRs after integrating it?